What's On in the Penistone Area 2026

 Monday

 2pm to 4pm, former IT Room, St John's Community Centre, Church Street. £2 per session.
-Having started around 2013, 'VSG' is a small, friendly and largely amateur group who enjoy digital photographs and basic video, slideshow and audio editing.
+Having started around 2013, 'VSG' is a small, friendly and largely amateur group who enjoy digital photographs and basic video, slide show and audio editing.

 ,, ,, Pen Town Council Monthly,